jskopek/programming-lessons/_lessons/lesson-2-circle.markdown

 ---
-layout: post
+layout: lesson
-title:  "Lesson 2: Drawing a circle"
+title:  "Drawing a circle"
+lesson_number: 2
 ---

 Let's write our first program!
 Type the line below into the Processing text editor: